 5. Is velocity always constant?

-No, velocity can change if there’s acceleration or deceleration, or if the direction of motion changes.
+No. Velocity can change if there’s acceleration or deceleration, and it can also change if the direction of motion changes.